 Cyrenian House recognises the resilience and strength of Aboriginal People and acknowledges the oldest continuing culture in human history.

-All Cyrenian House metropolitan premises are situated within the specific clan group, the Whadjuk people on Noongar Country.
-The word Noongar means ‘a person of the south-west of Western Australia’.
-Noongar is identified as a single language, but there are several ways of pronouncing it, which is reflected in the different spellings.
-The Noongar people are made up of fourteen clan groups with seven dialectic groups.
+All Cyrenian House metropolitan premises are situated within the specific clan group, the Whadjuk people on Nyoongar Country.
+The word Nyoongar means ‘a person of the south-west of Western Australia’.
+Nyoongar is identified as a single language, but there are several ways of pronouncing it, which is reflected in the different spellings.
+The Nyoongar people are made up of fourteen clan groups with seven dialectic groups.
 The Whadjuk people are the clan group who belong to this area.

-Cyrenian House would like to acknowledge the traditional owners of the land on which we stand, the Noongar people.
+Cyrenian House would like to acknowledge the traditional custodians of the land on which we stand, the Nyoongar people.
 We pay our respect to the local elders and leaders both past and present.